Hai-Ba-Con-Ga/EBird-Backend-Test/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Write example about of project
+Write your own repeccable story

 [![Product Name Screen Shot][product-screenshot]](https://www.globird.tech/)